inglide-noberto/inglide-noberto/README.md

 ### Hi devs, my name's Inglide and develop for the web! ✌️
 I started my studies as a dev a few years ago, but only at the beginning of this year I was able to make my career transition.
 I love working and relating to people who contribute to my development and whenever I can I do the same for others.
-I think technology is that, a big network of people who love to help other people.
+I think technology is like, a big network of people who love to help other people.

 ![Inglide GitHub stats](https://github-readme-stats.vercel.app/api?username=inglide-noberto&show_icons=true&theme=dark)